-Lido Advisors, LLC is a financial advisor firm that manages just over $4 billion in client assets.
-The firm’s client base consists of individuals, businesses, charities and more.
-It is a fee-based firm, as certain advisors here may receive commissions for overseeing certain securities transactions or selling insurance products.
-This is different from a fee-only firm, which avoids conflicts of interest by only receiving compensation from client fees.
+Lido Advisors is a financial advisor firm with a client base that consists of individuals, businesses, charities and more.
+It is a fee-based firm, as certain advisors here may collect transaction-based brokerage fees or sales commissions on insurance products.
+This is different from a fee-only firm, which avoids this kind of conflict of interest by only receiving compensation from client fees.

-Lido Advisors ranks fourth on SmartAsset's list of the top financial advisors in Los Angeles.
-Though it's headquartered in LA, the firm also conducts business in 13 secondary offices across the country.
+With headquarters in Los Angeles, Lido Advisors appears on SmartAsset's list of the top financial advisors in Los Angeles.
+The firm also conducts business in branch offices across the country.

 Lido Advisors Background

-Lido employs 32 advisors across its multiple branches.
-Among these advisors are four certified financial planners (CFPs), four chartered financial analysts (CFAs), five certified public accountants (CPAs), one chartered retirement planning counselor (CRPC), one chartered financial consultant (ChFC) and one certified estate planner (CEP).
+Lido employ many advisors across its multiple branches.
+Certifications held by these advisors include for ceritifed financial planner (CFP), chartered financial analyst (CFA), certified public accountant (CPA), chartered retirement planning counselor (CRPC), chartered financial consultant (ChFC) and certified estate planner (CEP).

 Services Offered by Lido Advisors